openxc/openxc-message-format/README.md

 This specification is a part of the [OpenXC platform][OpenXC].

-An OpenXC vehicle interface sends generic vehicle data over one or more output interfaces (e.g. USB or Bluetooth) as JSON objects, separated by newlines.
+An OpenXC vehicle interface sends generic vehicle data over one or more output interfaces (e.g. USB or Bluetooth) as JSON or Protocol Buffers (protobuf).

-There are two valid message types - single valued and evented.
+This document describes the JSON format and includes a high level description of each type and field.
+Each JSON message published by a VI is delimited with a `\0` character.

+The Protocol Buffer format is specified in the file `openxc.proto`.
+Those are published using the standard length-delimited method (any protobuf library should support this).

+## Single Valued

 There may not be a 1:1 relationship between input and output signals - i.e. raw engine timing CAN signals may be summarized in an "engine performance" metric on the abstract side of the interface.

-## Single Valued

 The expected format of a single valued message is: